Anti-Bolshevik Bloc of Nations: Cold War

 Nazarenko was accused of executing Red Army POWs and of hanging Jews from the lampposts in Odessa, claims which he denied, though he stated in an interview that Jews were his "ideological enemies".
 When interviewed by the American journalist Russ Bellant, Nazarenko produced a briefcase full of antisemitic literature on the "Jewish question", Cossack publications and memorabilia from his service in the Wehrmacht.
 Nazarenko when questioned, denied the Holocaust, saying that "Jews didn't die from gas chambers.
 Those mountains of bones are from people who starved to death or died of disease".
 Despite his views, Nazarenko took part in Captive Nations day parades in his Cossack uniform and as the president of the Cossack American Republican National Federation was active in Republican politics.

 On 20 July 1988, the Republican candidate for the presidency, Vice President George H. W. Bush, spoke at an ABN rally in the company of a Ukrainian emigre and OUN/ABN member, Bohdan Fedorak.
 Fedorak, who served as president of Ukrainians for Bush, organized the rally at the Ukrainian Cultural Center in Warren, Michigan.
 At the rally, Fedorak denounced the Office of Special Investigations (OSI), which was in charge of investigating and deporting Nazi war criminals from the United States.
 Bellant recalled in 2014 about Bush's campaign appearance: "So they denounced them, the OSI investigations, in front of Bush.
-Bush nodded his head, but he wouldn’t say anything because he didn’t want to sound like he was sympathetic to the Nazi war criminals, but at the same time he didn’t want to offend his hosts by disputing the issue with them."
+Bush nodded his head, but he wouldn't say anything because he didn't want to sound like he was sympathetic to the Nazi war criminals, but at the same time he didn't want to offend his hosts by disputing the issue with them."

+Post Cold War

 The Anti-Bolshevik Bloc of Nations was disbanded in 1996 after the collapse of the USSR and Soviet communism.

+There are many splinter groups, and heirs, to the former ABN organization around the world.
+In Ukraine, the Congress of Ukrainian Nationalists, founded in 1992, is perhaps the most notable, as it was led by Yaroslava Stetsko, Yaroslav's wife, until her demise in 1993.

+In 2016, ideas began to materialise for the resurrection of the international ABN organisation, now with a stronger focus on anti-Russian anti-imperialism, and less on anti-communism.
+Later on, these ideas materialised in the Anti-Imperial Block of Nations (ABN), amongst other groups, celebrating the legacy of the Anti-Bolshevik Bloc of Nations and advocating for the independence of minorities in Russia, and the collapse of the Russian Federation.
+Other international heirs of the former ABN is Free Nations League (FNL), also known as League of Free Nations.